 Construction is expected to start right away and take about 2½ years.

-Big River is the “natural home” for the direct reduced iron plant, said Amanda Malkowski, a spokeswoman for U.S. Steel, since it contains a majority of the company’s electric arc furnaces.
+Big River is the “natural home” for the direct reduced iron plant, said Amanda Malkowski, a spokeswoman for U.S. Steel, because it contains a majority of the company’s electric arc furnaces.

 U.S. Steel’s Mon Valley Works in Southwestern Pennsylvania and Gary Works in Indiana strictly use blast furnaces, producing nearly 6 million tons a year of specialized steel for automobiles and other products that can’t be made with electric arc furnaces, according to Malkowski.